Fettuccine Paglia e Fieno Alla Carbonara

 • Reserve 1 cup of the cooking water and drain the fettuccine.

-• Immediately add the pasta to the egg mixture and mix well until all the pasta is coated.
-Add the bacon-onion - wine mixture and stir until all blended.
-If too dry, add some of the cooking water.
+• When the pasta is done, Immediately add it to the egg mixture and mix well until all the pasta is coated.
+Add the bacon-onion – wine mixture and stir until all blended.
+If it is too dry, add some of the cooking water.

 • Serve hot with more Parmigiano.